Triodanis perfoliata: Description

 T. perfoliata is an annual plant that grows to a height of 4-18 in, occasionally taller, with a central, unbranched, lightly hairy stem featuring alternate leaves that clasp the stem.
 The leaves are light green, rounded, up to 1 in long, and are scallop-edged and shell-shaped.
 Both the stem and the leaves contain a milky sap.

 On the upper part of the stem, 1-3 flowers emerge from the leaf axils, although only 1 of these flowers will be blooming at any one time.
 These flowers are wheel-shaped or bell-shaped, violet blue (rarely white), and approximately .5 in across.
 They have 5-lobed corollas and are radially symmetrical.
 There are flowers on the lower part of the stem but they do not open, although they do produce seed.
 The plant produces a small, many seeded capsule with 2 or 3 sections for fruit.

 Distribution and habitat

 T. perfoliata is native in much of North and South America.
 In Canada, it grows in Ontario, British Columbia, and Quebec.
-In the United States, it's native in every state except Nevada, Alaska, and Hawaii.
+In the United States, it is native in every state except Nevada, Alaska, and Hawaii.
 It is also native to Mexico, Costa Rica, Guatemala, Argentina, Bolivia, Brazil, Colombia, Ecuador, Paraguay, Peru, and Uruguay.
 The plant grows in disturbed sites, open woods, grassy slopes, rocky outcrops, gravelly areas, and roadsides, mainly in poor, dry, sandy, or gravelly soil.